-We talked to Robert Krajewski, Co-founder & CEO of Ideamotive about how to hire tech talents, and this is what he said:
+Robert Krajewski, Co-founder & CEO of Ideamotive speak to us on how to hire tech talents.

 First of all, how are you and your family doing in these COVID-19 times?